 This makes them a fairly significant threat to anything else that you might put in the tank alongside them.
 They are an even bigger threat to small fish that might swim near them.
 You should count on your crayfish attacking your other fish more than you should count on your other fish being able to actively avoid being attacked.

 Crayfish are an obvious threat to fish in your fish tank, but the reality is that they might also not catch anything.
 This is what makes many people consider the idea that it might be fine to bring a crayfish into their community tank.
 However, this is probably not the best course of action.

 Though your crayfish might not succeed in catching any of your fish, the fact of the matter is that their presence alone will be damaging for your poor fishy friends.
 The truth is that having an active predator lurking in close proximity to your fish can do a lot of damage to them.

 You might not think about the psychology of fish too much, but when you think about any animal being confined to a small space with something that could realistically kill it, you can understand with ease why this might be stressful for the animals in the tank.

-Note: Multiple studies show us that fish sense predator.
+Note: Multiple studies show us that fish sense predators.
 Constant stress makes them weak and vulnerable.
-Actually, this behavior is not limited to fish and could very well apply universally to shrimp, snail and other animals (for example, even dragonfly nymths can feel the predatory fish around!).
+Actually, this behavior is not limited to fish and could very well apply universally to shrimp, snail, and other animals (for example, even dragonfly nymphs can feel the predatory fish around!).